VivaRado/Advent/README.md

 ---

 An example of what we are planning in terms of the new Black MO (Original Master) and new Wide MO.
+The wide version is planned to be **20% Wider** compared to the current normal and the black version is planned to be **60% Bolder** compared to the current bold.

 ![adv_nrm_wde_bld_blk](README/assets/media/adv_nm_wd_bld_blk.svg)